Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Theory and Methodology: Faddeev analysis of universality

-We now revisit the Faddeev equations which in conjunction with the LO halo-EFT formalism can also be used to determine low-energy observables, such as the one- and two-body matter density form factors and their corresponding root mean square radii, in view of a plausible halo-bound $D^0nn$ system.
-These observables can help unravel various universal structural features to assess the Efimov nature of the bound system.
-For this purpose, we need information on the full three-body wavefunction.
-Following the general methodology outlined in Refs.~\cite{Canham:2008jd,DL-Canham:2009}, we now demonstrate in the reconstruction of the full $D^0nn$ three-body wavefunctions from the solutions to the spectator functions $F_n$ and $F_D$ from Eq.~\eqref{eq:Matrix_eq_Fn_FD}.
-Subsequently, the wavefunctions are used to determine the form factors and matter radii.
+The LO halo-EFT formalism can be used to predict low-energy observables, such as the one- and two-body matter density form factors and their corresponding {\it root-mean-square} (rms) radii, in view of the plausible existence of a halo-bound $D^0nn$ system.
+These observables can help unravel remnant universal structural features to assess the Efimov character of the three-body bound system.
+For this purpose, we need information on the full three-body wave function.
+Following the general methodology outlined in Refs.~\cite{Canham:2008jd,DL-Canham:2009}, we reconstruct the $D^0nn$ three-body wave functions from the solutions to the spectator functions $F_n$ and $F_D$ from Eq.~\eqref{eq:Matrix_eq_Fn_FD}.
+These wave functions, in turn, are used to determine the above three-body observables.